rodekruis/espocrm-template-shelter/README.md

       * Save the file - eg: `CTRL + O`, `Enter`, `CTRL + X`
       * Rebuild - eg: Go to Administration in the UI > Rebuild
       * The labels of these relationships are set to the internal names, this can be updated in the entity of the Person Affected > Fields and updating the label in the field of the link.
+      * Add the links to the shelter entities in layout of the Person Affected of PAM where needed.
 8. Sending of messages
     * In order to send messages, it is necessary to update the two flowcharts with Target Entity Type "Message".
 It has been set up with an integration to Twilio, so then a Twilio account is needed.
 For the flowcharts to work, the following needs to be done:
       * Add the Account ID in the two flowcharts: Open the flowcharts one by one, click on the task box and edit the part `$accountID = 'YOUR_ACCOUNT_ID';`, where `YOUR_ACCOUNT_ID` should be updated with the account ID of the Twilio account used.